-The National Fostering Agency Northwest recognises that foster carer have choices and that in some instances decisions are made to move between approving agencies.
+Alpha Plus Fostering recognise that foster carers have choices and that in some instances decisions are made to move between approving agencies.
 In these circumstances the Fostering Network Protocols are followed, and the agency work closely with responsible Local Authorities to ensure that the care experiences of any children in placement are not detrimentally affected by the transfer.
-It is not uncommon for fostered children to remain with their foster parents following an agency transfer.
+It is common for fostered children to remain with their foster carers following an agency transfer.